ninoNinkovic/LiveStamps/README.md

 ## USAGE:

-Each LiveStamp has a formatted output, as well as a raw value which can be output in the following ways:
+Each LiveStamp has a formatted output and a raw value accessed in the following ways:

-####Keyboard:
+####Keyboard Injection:

 ```json
 # Generic Usage: